tytydraco/yessleep/out/I_saw_myself_die_over_and_over_I_cant_escape.md

 “No, Lillian!”
 I shrieked.
 “Get out of here!”
 But it was too late.
 The psycho raised his gun and shot her.
 As if in slow motion, I saw a blossom of blood explode across her chest, and she fell, coughing up blood and rolling onto her side.
 She flailed her arms uselessly, trying to scream for help.

 I stood up, turning abruptly as the intruder pulled out a dagger from his belt.
 He shoved it into the side of my throat.
 An agony like I had never imagined took over my consciousness.
 I ran at him, spraying blood everywhere as I fought.
 But the blood loss and pain was too much.
-I punched him a few times in the mouth, but each punch was weaker than the one before it.
-I was bleeding out too fast, losing energy every second.
-The pain was overwhelming, and the fear was consuming me, eradicating all rational thoughts.
-I slumped over, the man laughing as he grabbed the dagger handle, yanking it out of my throat.
-An explosion of bright red blood followed it out, hitting the wall.
-I could hear my weakening heartbeats in my own ears.
+I was slow.
+I tried punching him in the face, tried breaking his nose or tearing out his eyes, but I knew the blood loss would soon end me.

+Without a second thought, I wrapped my hand around the dagger, pulled it out and stabbed the serial killer in the stomach.

+The blade slid in smooth and easy.
+But no blood came out.
+Instead, some black, vile fluid rushed out.
+It smelled like a rotten body, tones of rotting fruit and spoiled meat mixing with sickness and rancid blood.

+The man laughed, but after a few seconds, he looked affected.
+His eyes widened in surprise.
+He slumped over and kept giving off a weak chuckle as he landed on the floor.
+I fell next to him, the squirting, bright-red blood from my neck wound staining the walls.

 My vision started to go black as I died, and the pain faded away.
 Darkness consumed me.